Dez Cadena

-Dennis Paul Cadena (born June 2, 1961), better known by his stage name Dez Cadena, is an American punk rock singer and guitarist.
+Dez Paul Cadena (born June 2, 1961) is an American punk rock singer and guitarist.
 He was the third vocalist and later rhythm guitarist for hardcore punk band Black Flag from 1980 to 1983.
 Cadena played guitar with Misfits from 2001 to 2015, initially joining the band alongside Doyle, Jerry Only, and Robo for their 25th Anniversary Tour.

 Early life

 Born in Newark, New Jersey, his father, Ozzie Cadena, was a well-known A&R man in the music industry, and the co-founder of iconic jazz label Savoy Records.

 At age thirteen, Cadena moved to Hermosa Beach, California.
 While tending a yard sale at his father's house, Cadena met Ron Reyes and the two became friends.
 Reyes introduced Cadena to the local punk scene and they both started watching the early incarnation of Black Flag when they were still going by the name Panic.
 Soon Reyes replaced Keith Morris as vocalist of the band.